Health and Safety Priorities

 Q: Is there a dress code?

 A: Yes.
-No masks or costumes are allowed due to safety.
+Full face coverings, decorative Halloween masks, and costumes are NOT allowed.
 The American Victory Ship is a 1945 WWII ship and you will be climbing stairs and ladders, walking hallways, and moving through doorways across high thresholds.
 You will also be walking decks, which may be wet depending on the weather.
 For your comfort and safety, please wear closed-toe shoes.
-Flip flops and sandals are not recommended, and high heels are not allowed.
+Flip flops, sandals, and high heels are not recommended.
 Also remember, it will be dark.

 A: Due to lighting and its scary nature, we recommend no children under the age of 12.
 Parents are responsible for children at all times.
 Parents are not allowed to carry children through the attraction.